Ferhat Arıcan: 2014–2016

-2016

-Arıcan competed at the Olympic Test Event where he earned an individual berth to compete at the upcoming Olympic Games.
+Arıcan competed at the Olympic Test Event in early 2016 where he earned an individual berth to compete at the upcoming Olympic Games.
 In doing so he became the first Turkish male gymnast in 108 to qualify to compete at the Olympics after Aleko Mulos did so in 1908.
-At the Olympic Games Arıcan placed 41st in the all-around during qualifications and did not qualify for any event finals.
+At the 2016 Olympic Games Arıcan placed 41st in the all-around during qualifications and did not qualify for any event finals.

-2017
+2017–2019

-At the European Championships Arıcan placed eighth in the all-around and on pommel horse and placed seventh on the parallel bars.
-He competed at the Islamic Solidarity Games alongside Ahmet Önder and İbrahim Çolak; they finished first as a team.
+At the 2017 European Championships Arıcan placed eighth in the all-around and on pommel horse and placed seventh on the parallel bars.
+He competed at the 2017 Islamic Solidarity Games alongside Ahmet Önder and İbrahim Çolak; they finished first as a team.
 Individually Arıcan placed first on parallel bars and second on horizontal bar.
-At the World Championships Arıcan placed twentieth in the all-around and also qualified to his first apparatus event final, the parallel bars.
+At the 2017 World Championships Arıcan placed twentieth in the all-around and also qualified to his first apparatus event final, the parallel bars.
 He finished eighth on the event.

-2018

-Arıcan competed at the World Cups in Baku and Doha and the World Challenge Cups in Koper and Mersin; he earned five bronze medals.
-At the Mediterranean Games he helped Turkey place second as a team and individually he won bronze on the parallel bars.
-Arıcan placed nineteenth in the all-around at the World Championships.
+Arıcan competed at the 2018 World Cups in Baku and Doha and the World Challenge Cups in Koper and Mersin; he earned five bronze medals.
+At the 2018 Mediterranean Games he helped Turkey place second as a team and individually he won bronze on the parallel bars.
+Arıcan placed nineteenth in the all-around at the 2018 World Championships.

-2019

-Arıcan competed at the World Cups in Melbourne, Baku, and Doha.
-At the European Championships He placed tenth in the all-around and fifth on pommel horse but won his first European medal, a bronze on parallel bars.
-Arıcan next competed at the European Games where he won another bronze on parallel bars.
-At the World Championships that year he placed fifth on the event.
+Arıcan competed at the 2019 World Cups in Melbourne, Baku, and Doha.
+At the 2019 European Championships He placed tenth in the all-around and fifth on pommel horse but won his first European medal, a bronze on parallel bars.
+Arıcan next competed at the 2019 European Games where he won another bronze on parallel bars.
+At the 2019 World Championships he placed fifth on the event.

-2020
+2020–2021

-Arıcan competed at the Baku World Cup; however the competition was canceled after qualifications due to the COVID-19 pandemic.
+Arıcan competed at the 2020 Baku World Cup; however the competition was canceled after qualifications due to the COVID-19 pandemic.
 Many other competitions were either canceled or postponed throughout the year.
 In December the European Championships were held.
 Arıcan helped Turkey win the silver medal behind Ukraine in the team competition.
-Individually Arıcan won gold on the parallel bars and silver on pommel horse.
+Individually Arıcan won gold on the parallel bars and bronze on pommel horse.

-2021

-Arıcan defended his parallel bars title at the European Championships.
-He also picked up gold medals on the apparatus at the Osijek Challenge Cup and the Doha World Cup.
+Arıcan defended his parallel bars title at the 2021 European Championships.
+He also picked up gold medals on the apparatus at the 2021 Osijek Challenge Cup and the Doha World Cup.

-Arıcan competed at the 2020 Olympic Games in Tokyo.
+Arıcan competed at the postponed-2020 Olympic Games in Tokyo.
 He won the bronze medal on the parallel bars behind Zou Jingyuan and Lukas Dauser.
 With this medal he became the first athlete representing Turkey to earn an Olympic Medal in artistic gymnastics.